tobi1kenobiii/381assignment0/README.md

 Get in touch either by email or on the message board.
 Only once you have checked that there are no errors in your solutions_assignment0.R file should you open up solutions_assignment0.Rmd file.

-In the solutions_assignment0.Rmd file enter your name and student ID at the top, and “sign” your academic integrity statement (replace name here with your name).
+In the solutions_assignment0.Rmd file enter your first name initial and last name (e.g. Y. Name), and “sign” your academic integrity statement (replace `name here` with first name initial and last name).

 Knit your solutions_assignment0.Rmd file by hitting the knit button (there is a ball of yarn with a needle sticking out of it beside the word knit).
 This is called knitting because we are “weaving” together R code (that produces graphs and tables) and prose.